Join the Erbology Challenge! We're asking our community to share their best healthy lockdown recipes. #EatBetterTogetherJanuary 15, 2021 1:49 pm

 - Dried sea buckthorn berries, a few (optional)

-- Melt white chocolate over double boiler and use to flick over chocolate moulds of your choice.
+- Melt white chocolate in a bain-marie and use to flick over chocolate moulds of your choice.
 Pop into the fridge to set while you get on with the next stage

 - In another bowl, melt the milk or dark chocolate for the shells.
 Pour this all over the white chocolate pattern and tip out the excess into a bowl for later, leaving a shell coating (I tempered my chocolate for a glossy finish but this is optional)